Ice hockey in the United States: Fanbase

 Ice hockey is one of the 4 major sports watched in the United States, and the US-based National Hockey League is watched by many people around the world.

-Ice hockey is traditionally popular in the Northeastern and Midwestern United States, particularly in Massachusetts (and New England in general), Michigan, New York (especially Upstate New York) and Minnesota.
+Ice hockey is traditionally popular in the Northeastern and Midwestern United States, particularly in Massachusetts (and New England in general), Michigan, Upstate New York and Minnesota.
 Minnesota is known as the State of Hockey and the Minneapolis–Saint Paul metropolitan area is the hockey capital of the US.

 The NHL has also made inroads into other areas of the US not historically known for hockey.
 Teams based in North Carolina, Tennessee, Florida, Texas, Arizona, Nevada, and California have all contributed to an increase in the sport's popularity in those states, with Dallas, Tampa Bay, Carolina (based in Raleigh), Anaheim, Los Angeles, Vegas, and Florida (based near Miami) all winning the Stanley Cup at least once each since 1999.

 The NHL is trying to grow the sport of ice hockey by attempting to diversify the fanbase and expand from its traditional demographic.
 A notable example is the Chicago Blackhawks, who have seen a significant increase in attention from ethnic minorities since their Stanley Cup successes in the 2010s, which has resulted in the team setting up outreach programs for urban youths and low income neighborhoods.
 The Washington Capitals also have noteworthy outreach programs for to garner interest ice hockey.

 The NHL has outreach programs like "Hockey is for Everyone" to make ice hockey more accessible to urban youth and low income communities.